bahrus/xtal-sip/README.md

 That auto generation of preload tags could instead be done by the server, or during the build, but that would hurt the bandwidth savings achieved by listing the references programmatically.
 In the abstract, maybe a service worker could do the trick, but the problem is the service worker can only be invoked *after* index.html (say) has loaded.

 After contemplating this dilemma, I remembered about an old, but never fully appreciated technology -- xslt.
 The idea between xslt is not that dissimilar to functional renderers like react.
 The same transform can be performed on the server or on the client.
+So let's use the **whole** platform, not just the fashionable recent bits.

 If we define index.xml as follows: